 - Note that an interest in computers may not translate into an interest in computer science, as the major is heavily programming and math-based. - To enter the gaming industry, investigate training programs specific to game design and seek as much exposure to designing as possible.
 Pursue entry-level opportunities, such as being a tester, to gain experience. - Prepare to learn new information on a regular basis through online discussions, classes, conferences, and periodicals.
-Update your skills accordingly. - · Obtain vendor-specific or networking certifications to gain a competitive edge for some positions. - Expect to work extended and/or irregular hours, and at times be "on call." - Consider earning a minor in math or pursuing it as a second major, as a computer science major is heavily math-based. - Develop strong interpersonal, communication and teamwork skills.
-Patience and perseverance are essential for computer science professionals.
+Update your skills accordingly. - Obtain vendor-specific or networking certifications to gain a competitive edge for some positions.